Isotropic helicoid

-An isotropic helicoid is a shape that is helical, so it rotates as it moves through a fluid, and yet is isotropic, so that its rotation and drag are the same for all orientations of the particle.
+In fluid dynamics, an isotropic helicoid is a shape that is helical, so it rotates as it moves through a fluid, and yet is isotropic, so that its rotation and drag are the same for all orientations of the particle.
 It was first proposed by Lord Kelvin in 1871, who described a specific geometry with twelve vanes placed around a sphere.
 As of 2021, such a phenomenon has yet to be proven by researchers.